near/NEPs/specs/Standards/Storage.md

 ## Drawbacks

-- The idea may confuse contract developers at first until they understand how system with storage staking work.
+- The idea may confuse contract developers at first until they understand how a system with storage staking works.
 - Some folks in the community would rather see the storage deposit only done for the sender.
 That is, that no one else should be able to add storage for another user.
-This stance wasn't adopted in this standard, but others may have concerns in the future.
+This stance wasn't adopted in this standard, but others may have similar concerns in the future.

 ## Future possibilities